fbparreira/worms/README.md

 If you are working with large datasets of marine biodiversity data to the species level, you know it’s not all roses.
-Very often perfect complete taxonomic identifications are not possible and it is very common to find in your dataset identifications with “c.f.” (to confirm) or “n.i.” (non identified).
+Very often perfect complete taxonomic identifications are not possible and it is very common to find in your dataset identifications with, among others, “c.f.” (to confirm) or “n.i.” (non identified).
 Naturally, these “c.f.” and “n.i.” are not recognized by [WoRMS](https://www.marinespecies.org/index.php) and need to be removed to run the tool.
 Thus, if you have a non-corrected *Genus c.f. species*, you need to remove the “c.f” to run [WoRMS Taxon match tool](https://www.marinespecies.org/aphia.php?p=match), but later you naturally need to re-include the “c.f.” into the corrected *Genus c.f. species*.

-In my workflow, not everything should be automated, and very often I prefer to manually correct some things to ensure everything is correct and no information is lost.
-Bellow I’ll show you how I would use `worms()` in a real life scenario to correct a species list.
+Bellow I’ll show how I would use `worms()` in a real life scenario to correct a species name list.

 ### Example 3.1 dataset